-Often you won’t even realise.
+Often you won’t even realize.
 You know when you spend a lot of money on your card and you get a call from the fraud department asking you to verify?
 You’ve got AI to thank for that.

-AI collects information about the behaviour of its users – their habits; who they normally transfer to; when they tend to spend, and on what – and uses this to decide if a recent transaction is out of the ordinary and might be malicious.
+AI collects information about the behavior of its users – their habits; who they normally transfer to; when they tend to spend, and on what – and uses this to decide if a recent transaction is out of the ordinary and might be malicious.

 Now AI is being imported into IT security to do a very similar job.